Cosmological Constraints on Light (but Massive) Relics: Full Parameter Space

 A cosmological population of stable, non-self interacting LiMRs is fully described by their mass $m_X$, present-day temperature $T^{(0)}_X$, and fermionic or bosonic degrees of freedom $g_X$.
 It was shown in Ref.~\cite{Munoz:2018ajr} that in fact, a traversal of just two of the three parameters is sufficient to search for evidence of LiMRs of any type, Bosonic or Fermionic, fully spanning the space of observable signatures.
-Details of this direction of degeneracy and the translation between relics with equivalent cosmological imprint can be found in the Supplemental Material.
+Details of this direction of degeneracy and the translation between relics with equivalent cosmological imprint can be found in Appendix~\ref{AppB}.
 In our analysis, we sweep through $\{m_X, T_X^{(0)}\}$ for a (neutrino-like) Weyl fermion to search for all types of LiMRs.
 We assume linear-flat priors on both parameters, imposing additionally a hard prior on relic masses $m_X \in [0, 20]$ eV.
 In addition to these two new physics parameters, we marginalize over the standard cosmological parameters $\{\omega_b, \omega_{\rm cdm}, h , \tau_{\rm reio}, n_s, A_s\}$, where $\omega_b$ is the baryon abundance, $h$ is the reduced Hubble parameter, $A_s$ and $n_s$ parametrize the primordial power spectrum, and $\tau_{\rm reio}$ is the optical depth to reionization.
-We also marginalize over neutrino masses $\sum m_\nu$, assuming 3 degenerate massive neutrinos.
+Finally, we also marginalize over neutrino masses $\sum m_\nu$, assuming 3 degenerate massive neutrinos.
+Our cosmological model is then fully described by these 9 parameters.

-We perform such a search through the full LiMR parameter space, and show our results in Fig.~\ref{fig:2D_constraints}, displayed along the basis of mass and temperature of a Weyl fermion.
-We do not find evidence for a cosmological population of LiMRs.
+We perform a Markov Chain Monte Carlo (MCMC) likelihood analysis with the Metropolis-Hasting algorithm to search through the full LiMR parameter space, by applying a conservative Gelman- Rubin criterion of $R-1 < 0.01$.
+We show our results in Fig.~\ref{fig:2D_constraints}, displayed along the basis of mass and temperature of a Weyl fermion; we do not find evidence for a cosmological population of LiMRs.
 The dark (light) contours show the region of parameter space allowed by the data ({\tt P18 + BOSS-FS + WLens}) at 68\% (95\%) CL.
 Note that the limit of low temperature corresponds to a relic species with vanishing number and energy abundance, which cannot be constrained.
 High-mass ($m_X\gtrsim 10 eV$) LiMRs can have sizeable abundances even for low $T_X$, though these relics have $k_{\rm fs}$ larger than the wavenumbers we can probe, and behave effectively as CDM.